signalfx/integrations/collectd-load/README.md

 ### INSTALLATION

 Installation and initial configuration options are available as part of the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd).

 ### CONFIGURATION

 The Load plugin does not have any configuration settings.

-### USAGE

 ### METRICS

-For documentation of the metrics and dimensions emitted by this plugin, [click here](././docs).
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).

 ### LICENSE